JThomasEquinix/Equinix-Metal-Benchmarking/README.md

 - -p This option tells netperf the port number at which it should expect the remote netserver to be listening for control connections.
 - More flags can be found in the [official Netperf repository](https://hewlettpackard.github.io/netperf/doc/netperf.html#Global-Options)
 ### Understanding The Results
-After running TPC-RR or OMNI tests from netperf the output will come in the terminal after you will need to wait a few moments.
+After running TCP_RR or OMNI tests from netperf the output will come in the terminal after you will need to wait a few moments.
-#### TPC-RR Results
+#### TCP_RR Results
 ```
 Minimum      Mean         90th         99th         Maximum      Stddev       Transaction
 Latency      Latency      Percentile   Percentile   Latency      Latency      Rate